 - A. Lift cylinder

 - B. Pivoting transom

 - C. Fixed transom

 - D. Main pivot cylinder

-- E. Level cylinder
+- E. Lift arm

-- F. Lift arm
+- F. Main boom section

-- G. Main boom section
+- G. Boom extension cylinder

-- H. Boom extension cylinder
+- H. Boom extension

-- I. Boom extension
+- I. Boom breakaway cylinder

 - J. Boom breakaway joint

 120 Boom Page

 Machines with the 120ft boom option installed have changes to the display to allow for more feedback to the operator and to help the operator achieve some of the functions needed in certain operations.